Code-Fellows-SpencerTower/reading-notes/htmlreflection.md

 ## Wireframing
-- a plan for the structure of a website
+- The plan for the structure of a website
-- focuses on feedback from user research
+- Focuses on feedback from user research
-- can be drawn by hand or made using software
+- Can be drawn by hand or made using software

-## Steps
+## Wireframing Steps
 1. Identify audience
 2. Look at products similar to yours
 3. Keep research available for quick reference